Ronald Reagan page

 The Iran Contra Connection

-"The pattern was set early in his administration: leak a scare story about foreign enemies, grab the headlines.
+"The pattern was set early in his [Ronald Reagan] administration: leak a scare story about foreign enemies, grab the headlines.
 If, much later, reporters poke holes in the cover story, so what?
 The truth will receive far less attention than the original lie, and by then another round of falsehoods will be dominating the headlines."

 Norman Solomon and Martin Lee about Reagan-era propaganda strategies